Sustainable Junior ISA

 We’re committed to helping our members save towards a better future.
 Our Sustainable Junior ISA helps to make a long-term, positive difference for everyone.

 Any money is invested into the Sustainable Diversified Trust Fund, which is actively managed by Royal London, and aims to grow your savings by only investing in companies that make a positive contribution to society.
-The plan itself is a With-Profits investment with a medium risk rating, which aims to smooth the returns for members over the medium to long-term, therefore aiming to mitigate the risks of any sharp falls in the market.
+The plan itself is a With-Profits investment with a medium to low risk rating, which aims to smooth the returns for members over the medium to long-term, therefore aiming to mitigate the risks of any sharp falls in the market.

 The benefit of this approach is that we aim to provide smoother growth over the medium to long-term, whilst ensuring that our investment managers operate within a framework that focuses solely on innovative investments that have a positive impact on the world we all live in.